TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 ## Instructions

-The following steps should be followed to deploy the JumpCloud App for Slack to your Azure and Slack tenants.
+The following steps should be followed to deploy the JumpCloud App for Slack to your Azure and Slack resources.

 ### Create the Slack App